panubo/docker-mariadb-toolbox/commands/create-user.md

 ### Options

-- `--no-create-database` don't create databases
+- `--no-create-database` don't create database
 - `<username>` - required
 - `<password>` - option.
 If not specified then a random password will be generated.